 - Add the vanilla and molasses and mix until all of the wet ingredients (except the water) are combined, making sure to scrape down the sides and then mix again for 30 seconds.

-- Mix together the dry ingredients (except erythritol) and mix in with the wet until just combined.
+- Mix together the dry ingredients (except sweetener) and mix in with the wet until just combined.
 Using your hands knead the dough for about 1 minute and then shape into a ball.

 - Chill the dough uncovered in a bowl in the fridge for 1 hour